Skip to content

 If we had to describe the 2024 presidential election in one word, we’d use “newsworthy”, to put it as mildly as possible.
-The race for the White House has captivated audiences worldwide, for good reason.
-So, as we approach the final hours of the campaign, we thought we’d take a look at Australian data behind the race, and analyse the coverage volumes of every twist and turn of this high-stakes political drama (this season has been pretty insane so far).
+The race for the White House captivated audiences worldwide, for good reason.
+So, we thought we’d take a look at Australian data behind the race, and analyse the coverage volumes of every twist and turn of this high-stakes political drama (this season was pretty insane).

 2024 Year-to-Date Coverage